Mount Lawless, Queensland: History

+The last train on the railway line was in 2008 and in 2012 it was announced the line was officially closed.

 Floods

 The Burnett River Bridge is also known as the Mt.
 Lawless railway bridge and is not to be confused with the Burnett Railway Bridge in Bundaberg.

 This low-level railway bridge was built over the rapids in the Burnett River at Mount Lawless during 1906/1907.
 The bridge engineer said at the time that it was "the longest bridge of its kind in Queensland ... and he felt sure that it would resist every pressure likely to be met with."
 The bridge was flooded in 1911, 1918, 1921, 1928, 1929, 1934, 1949, 1950, 1954 and 1956.
 It suffered major damage in the 1947 floods when nine spans (162 ft) of the 830 ft length of the bridge were washed away.
 The damage occurred from 11 February 1947 and the bridge was repaired and restricted services resumed six weeks later.

 The Queensland Government Irrigation and Water Supply Commission monitored a gauging station (No. 279) at the Mount Lawless railway bridge, one of several along the Burnett River and its tributaries.

 The construction of the Jones Weir at Mundubbera, upstream from Mount Lawless, commenced in April 1947.
 It was officially opened on Saturday 23 June 1951.
 The weir is one of the oldest concrete weirs commissioned in Queensland.
 Construction slowed between December 1948 and March 1949 due to flooding.
 Other upstream weirs followed.

 The 2013 floods again removed the centre spans of the bridge, despite earlier flood protection measures.